parisa7103/flutter-interview-test/README.md

 ##### She wrote some unit tests but she can't make them success.
 <br><br>
 ## Unit Tests
-- [ ] User should not add empty text to todo list
+- [ ] Todo item should not be empty
-- [ ] Todo text must not contain any special character
+- [ ] Todo item should not contain any special character
 <br><br>
 ## UI tests
 - [ ] Remove todo item from list